Eight of Cups Meaning, Guide And Review

 Upright Meaning:

-In the general context, the upright meaning of the Eight of Cups card depicts abandonment and represents being left out or behind.
-It can indicate walking away from people and situations in your life, or it may hint at abandoning certain plans in your life.
+In general, the upright meaning of the Eight of Cups card depicts abandonment and represents being left out or behind.
+It can indicate walking away from people and situations, or it may hint at abandoning specific plans.

 The emotions that are depicted by this card are disappointment, escapism, turning your back on, and leaving harmful situations.
-Though these actions may seem negative, these are necessary to ensure that you’re getting rid of anything that could prove harmful to you in the future.
+Though these actions may seem negative, they are necessary to ensure that you’re getting rid of anything harmful to you in the future.
 Even though you have to suffer for a short time right now, you’ll be able to reap its benefit in the future.
 The actions can also be

 Reversed Meaning:

 The Eight of Cups card in the reversed position depicts stagnation in the general context.
-It indicates that you’re accepting your lot in life and have given up hopes on improvement.
+It indicates that you’re accepting your lot in life and have given up hopes of improvement.

-This can cause you to stay in a bad situation which is probably making you unhappy, but you’re keeping yourself in it because you’re afraid of moving on, and the thought that the future might hold something even worse frightens you.
-You may appear perfectly fine and happy with the people around you, but truly, you need to let this all go and get a fresh start.
+This can cause you to stay in a bad situation, probably making you unhappy, but you’re keeping yourself in it because you’re afraid of moving on, and the thought that the future might hold something even worse frightens you.
+You may appear perfectly fine and happy with the people around you, but honesyou need to let this all go and get a fresh start.

-You have to realize that you ought to let go of certain people and places to go forward in your life.
+You must realize that you ought to let go of certain people and places to advance in your life.
 You’re resisting the urge to do so because you fear that change might do you harm.
-This card in this position also serves as a sign that maybe you’re running away from bad situations or maybe you’re afraid to take a leap of faith.
+This card in this position also serves as a sign that maybe you’re running away from bad situations or afraid to take a leap of faith.

-These examples also hint at one’s lack of maturity, low self-esteem, and very downgraded self-worth.
-Alternatively, this card in the reversed position can indicate traveling, living abroad for a long time, and returning home depending on one’s situation.
+These examples also hint at one’s lack of maturity, low self-esteem, and significantly downgraded self-worth.
+Alternatively, this card in the reversed position can indicate traveling, living abroad for a long time, and returning home, depending on one’s situation.

-Read: 8 Most Powerful Tarot Deck to Buy Online
+Read: 8 Most Powerful Tarot Decks to Buy Online

 Eight of Cups- Yes or No